AoifeKettle/GitHubAccess/README.md

 ![alt text](https://raw.githubusercontent.com/AoifeKettle/GitHubAccess/master/gantt.JPG)

+The graph comparisons show that overall, we did a good job of keeping to our estimations.
+There is a peak of commits towards the end of our project that can be attributed to small changes and bug fixes that we were making.

 Section 2

 I was also curious to view the times that we had been committing to the repo, whether we had been working late to meet deadlines, or during group meetings.
 ![alt text](https://raw.githubusercontent.com/AoifeKettle/GitHubAccess/master/capture2.JPG)

 Section 3